Artian-Techs/adonis-breadcrumbs/docs/guide/static_titles.md

 # Static titles

 Defining titles is easy.
-This module adds a `title` method on the `Route` instance and should only be used with `GET` routes, otherwise, an exception will be thrown.
+This module adds a `title` method on the `Route` instance and should only be used with `GET` routes, otherwise, an exception is raised.
 Routes are registered in a breadcrumbs registry using their pattern.

 ## Define titles